Update: March 7, 2023

 Originally the ETIAS system was planned to start January 1, 2021.
 It has been delayed until November 2023.

 The ETIAS authorization process is short and simple and can be done online.
 You’ll need a valid U.S. passport to complete the online application.
 It will take a few minutes to complete, and your approval will be provided within minutes.
-The cost is a mere $7.
+The cost is a mere 7 euros or around $8 depending on exchange rates for adults.
+Children under 18 and adults over 70 don’t have to pay a fee, but still must register.
 Any traveler should be able to complete the online authorization themselves.
-There should not be not a need to use a visa service.
+For US citizens there should not be a need to use a visa service.
+It is easy to do online.

 The ETIAS system is similar to the U.S. “Electronic System for Travel Authorization” (ESTA) which the U.S. uses to screen European and other nationals who enter the U.S. through the visa-waiver program.
 Like the U.S. ESTA program, the European ETIAS is an automated system to identify security risks posed by citizens in visa-waiver countries.
 Neither ESTA nor ETIAS are visas.